-We often use chemicals in our yards to eliminate weeds, control insects or nourish plants, but those same chemicals can be harming birds.
+We often use chemicals in our yards to eliminate weeds, control insects, or nourish plants, but those same chemicals can be harming birds.
 When used inappropriately, toxic poisoning is a very real threat to birds and other wildlife.
-Birds might consume chemical granules, chemicals can contaminate feeders, baths or local water supplies.
+Birds might consume chemical granules, and chemicals can contaminate feeders, baths, or local water supplies.
 Even used properly, chemicals can eliminate resources birds need, such as protein-rich insects or nutritious weed seeds.

 How to Help: Minimize chemical use in your yard, and when you must use chemicals, read application instructions carefully and follow all recommended use guidelines.
 Better still, eliminate chemicals and let birds be your natural pest control and weed-eaters.

 03 of 12

 Glue strips, sticky traps, and any glue-based pest control may seem like a fast, easy way to get rid of unwanted pests, but they're an indiscriminating tactic that can be just as fatal to birds.
 Small birds can get stuck on strips or traps as they try to feed off captured insects, and the glue can tear off birds' feathers or cause other brutal injuries.
 Even larger birds, such as raptors, may get stuck to traps as they hunt captured mice or rodents.

 How to Help: Avoid using these traps in your yard.
 If you have no other options, be sure the traps are positioned appropriately so they are not accessible to other wildlife that may become stuck.